 be used for lambs.

-Tails can also be cut off using a knife; however, this technique
+Tails can also be cut off using a knife or scalpel; however, this technique

 is not recommended because it can cause excessive bleeding.
-Nor is it humane.
+It is also the most painful method.

 There is disagreement with regards to how long the